statiagov/gesmew/guides/content/developer/customization/authentication.markdown

 ```

 This line will cause the Gesmew event notifiers to be notified of this
-event and to apply any promotions to an order that are triggered once a
+event and to apply any promotions to an inspection that are triggered once a
 user signs up.